Ulim567/test/README.md

 - Semantic video indexing
 - Natural-language video retrieval
 - Surveillance video
-- Open-vocabulary detection
+- Open-vocabulary detection<br/><br/><br/>

 # 🪄 Interface

 The frontend of VIDEX offers user-friendly interface so that user can easily explore the result of analysis.
-Here are more detailed descroption about interface and how to use them.<br>
+Here are more detailed descroption about interface and how to use them.<br/><br/>

 ## 🏠 Home Page